niess/pumas-luajit/docs/docs/api/geometry/PolyhedronGeometry.md

 ## PolyhedronGeometry.export

 Export the polyhedrons to a file.
 This method requires an output filename to be provided as first argument.
-Extra named options can be specified for the export as a second `table` argument, e.g. colorization (see below).
+Extra keyword options can be specified for the export in a second `table` argument, e.g. colorization (see below).
 {: .justify}

 !!! note
-    If not explicitly specified the file format for the export is inferred from the filename extension.
+    If not explicitly specified the file format for the export is inferred from the extension of the output filename.
     {: .justify}

 ---